genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/16_see-it-work.md

 - Password: beONneON*74 (This is encrypted in the USER.csv file.)
 :::

 Run the task `loadInitialData`.
-This adds the data to a file called USER.csv to be imported into the `USER` table in your database.
+This imports the data from these csv files into the database.
+For example the file called USER.csv will be imported into the `USER` table in your database.
 The `USER` table, among other users and permissioning tables, is defined by the Genesis Auth module that we installed previously.

 To run the task, call: